B-Kiraly/Benndots-HGengine-ROMhack/README.md

 Magikarp: Now requires the use of a dragon scale in order to evolve. (at that evo method's new minimum requirement of level 20, or beyond).

 Psyduck: Now requires level up while knowing the move Amnesia.

+Nidoking & Nidoqueen: Now requires the use of a King's Rock (as a stone) rather than the moon stone.

 Trade Evolutions: Most have been converted to stone or held item evolutions.
 The ones that were previous held item trades are now more or less all held item trades.